TVB Jade

-TVB Jade (無綫電視翡翠台), or simply Jade, is a Hong Kong Cantonese-language free-to-air television channel owned and operated by Television Broadcasts Limited (TVB) as its flagship service, alongside its sister network, the English-language TVB Pearl.
+TVB Jade (無綫電視翡翠台), or simply Jade, is a Hong Kong Cantonese-language free-to-air television channel owned and operated by TVB Limited as its flagship service, alongside its sister network, the English-language TVB Pearl.
 Broadcasting started on 19 November 1967.
 It is headquartered at TVB City at the Tseung Kwan O Industrial Estate in Tseung Kwan O, in the Sai Kung District.
 Primarily broadcasting entertainment programming, TVB Jade has historically been the most dominant television channel in the region in terms of viewership, with its closest competitor having been the now-defunct ATV Home.

 Jade primarily broadcasts in the Cantonese language; it has also offered programs with alternative audio tracks in Mandarin, English, and other foreign languages.
 Some shows also offer subtitles in multiple languages.

 Audience

 During the 21:30 to 22:30 weekday time-slot, TVB Jade consistently attains the highest television audience ratings in Hong Kong.
 Which in the 90s, with an average of a '32' ratings point in that time-slot, it is watched by more than 80% of the TV audience in Hong Kong.